 Winding and insulation systems shall have the following properties.

-Stator windings (including connections between leads and coils) connections shall be copper and have an epoxy base, vacuum pressure impregnated (VPI) nonhygroscopic insulation system.
+· Stator windings (including connections between leads and coils) connections shall be copper and have an epoxy base, vacuum pressure impregnated (VPI) nonhygroscopic insulation system.
 When bus bars are used as interface connections, they shall have the same insulation properties as the wire lead and coil connections.
 As a minimum, the insulation system shall meet the criteria for Class F insulation listed in NEMA MG 1 or IEC 60034-1 as applicable.
 Strand insulation shall adhere tightly to the strand in order to minimize voids.
 Turn and ground wall insulation shall be resistant to the effects of partial discharge.
 The integrity of strand and turn insulation shall be maintained during forming, winding and VPI treatment.
 For windings operating at voltages of 6000 volts (line-to-line) or greater, the use of partial discharge suppressant materials is required.

 · The allowable temperature rise above ambient, 40 °C (104 °F) unless otherwise specified, shall not exceed that listed for Class B insulation in NEMA MG 1, Part 20 or IEC 60031-1, as appropriate.
 The Class B temperature rise requirements shall be satisfied by both resistance and resistance temperature detector (RTD) when corrected to the design maximum ambient temperature.
 For ambient temperatures above 40 °C (104 °F), the allowable temperature rise shall be reduced accordingly, so as not to exceed the total temperature limits for Class B insulation.